Wickes, a UK home improvement company, had launched a new website and noticed that users weren't booking a consultation.

 The CTA button was small and lacked action-oriented copy, making it easy to overlook.

 After completing a pre-test analysis to ensure that there was adequate traffic for an A/B test, I designed the variant in Figma using Wickes' existing design system.
 The variant featured clear, persuasive hero copy, entry fields visible above the fold, a high-contrast CTA button, and improved visual hierarchy.
-I then built the variant in Google Optimize using HTML, CSS, and JavaScript.
+I then built the variant in the client's testing tool using HTML, CSS, and JavaScript.